smphp/testme/readme.txt

 fuck you fuck you fuck you
+Hello World